Dart-Code/Website/_docs/commands.md

 ## Dart: Organize Directives

 This command removes unused imports and sorts directives in the current Dart file according to [the Dart Style Guide](https://www.dartlang.org/guides/language/effective-dart/style).

+## Dart: Go to Super Method

+This command goes to the `super` implementation of the method under the caret.

 ## Dart: Show Type Hierarchy